Stocks Rally as Core CPI Slips to 2-3/4 Year Low

 The slightly stronger-than-expected U.S. CPI report essentially confirmed that the FOMC at its meeting next week will not cut interest rates due to above-target inflation.
 However, the fact that the core CPI at least dipped to a 2-3/4 year low supported market hopes that the Fed could cut interest rates as soon as June.
 Fed Chair Powell said in Senate testimony last week that the Fed is “not far” from being confident enough to start cutting interest rates.

-In other U.S. economic news today, the NFIB Small Business Optimism Index fell by 0.5 points to a 9-month low of 89.4, weaker than expectations for a +0.6 point increase to 90.5.
+In other U.S. economic news, the NFIB Small Business Optimism Index fell by 0.5 points to a 9-month low of 89.4, weaker than expectations for a +0.6 point increase to 90.5.

 Interest Rates

-T-note prices are also being undercut by supply overhang from this week’s coupon package.
-The Treasury on Monday sold $54 billion of 3-year T-notes.
-The Treasury today will sell $42 billion of 10-year T-notes and will sell $25 billion of 30-year T-bonds on Wednesday.
+T-note prices were also undercut by supply overhang from this week’s coupon package.
+The Treasury sold $54 billion of 3-year T-notes on Monday and $42 billion of 10-year T-notes on Tuesday.
+The Treasury will sell $25 billion of 30-year T-bonds on Wednesday.

 U.S. Stock Movers

-Several megacap tech stocks are on the Nasdaq 100 leaderboard today with gains of more than +2% on support from Oracle’s positive news regarding cloud and AI demand, including Nvidia (NVDA), Meta (META), Amazon (AMZN), Microsoft (MSFT), and Adobe (ADBE).
-However, Tesla (TSLA) is down -0.6%, and Apple (AAPL) is down -0.2%.
+Several megacap tech stocks were on the Nasdaq 100 leaderboard Tuesday with gains of more than +3% on support from Oracle’s positive news regarding cloud and AI demand, including Nvidia (NVDA), Meta (META), Amazon (AMZN), and Adobe (ADBE).
+Nvidia led chip stocks higher with its +7.16% surge.

-Oracle (ORCL) today is up more than +11% after its earnings report late Monday beat market expectations as bookings surged for its cloud business.
+Oracle (ORCL) rallied +11.88% Tuesday after its earnings report late Monday beat market expectations as bookings surged for its cloud business.
 The company said, “demand for our Gen2 AI infrastructure substantially exceeds supply.”

-Archer-Daniels-Midland (ADM) is up +4% after the release of its quarterly earnings report, which also contained three years of inter-segment sales revisions after an internal probe.
+Archer-Daniels-Midland (ADM) rallied +4.06% after the release of its quarterly earnings report, which also contained three years of inter-segment sales revisions after an internal probe.

-Boeing (BA) is down more than -3% after news that officials from Chile started a probe into the recent mid-air plunge by a Latam flight traveling from Auckland to Sydney.
+Boeing (BA) fell by another -4.17% after news that officials from Chile started a probe into the recent mid-air plunge by a Latam flight traveling from Auckland to Sydney.
 Also, United Airlines CEO told Boeing it doesn’t want to take delivery of any more Boeing 737 Max 10 jets due to certification delays, and that United will switch to either Boeing Max 9 jets or Airbus A321s until the Max 10 jets can get certified.

-Southwest Airlines (LUV) is down more than -14% after the airline announced plans to cut its flight schedules and halt hiring in response to slowed deliveries of new Boeing 737 Max aircraft.
+Southwest Airlines (LUV) plunged by -14.76% after the airline announced plans to cut its flight schedules and halt new hiring in response to slowed deliveries of new Boeing 737 Max aircraft.

 Earnings Reports (3/12/2024)